hannalaguilar/Personal-trainer-cv/README.md

 ```

 ## Data
-Videos and images for this project can be downloaded [here](https://pexels.com)
+The videos and images for this project can be downloaded [here](https://pexels.com)

-Also for video, webcam can be used.

 ## Personal trainer
-For now, there is four scripts:
+For now, there are four scripts:

- - curl_bicep_video.py:
- - pose_module.py:
+ - curl_bicep_video.py: module of dumbbell biceps curl to count the correct repetitions.
+ - pose_module.py: pose estimation for the detection of different types of exercises.
- - quickly_pose_image.py:
+ - quickly_pose_image.py: run and get quickly the landmarks in an image.
- - tools.py:
+ - tools.py: useful tools for the computer vision projects.

-Ubicarse en la repository root and:

 ## Tests
-Ubicarse en la repository root and:
+Go to the repository root and run this:

 ```
 pytest -xs tests/test_personal_trainer.py
 ```

-For running coverage:
+For running the coverage:

 ```
 coverage run --rcfile=coverage.cfg -m pytest tests/ coverage report
 ```
+The project coverage is 0.98.